Adam stood his ground, raising his fists.

 “I’m gonna beat you two and force info about this ‘seal’ shit out of you.
 Let’s make it quick; I have a nap to take and a world to tear up.”

 Derek reacted just in time; blocking Adam’s charge into him.
 He held back Adam’s hands with his own; the force of the World Mirror pressuring him.
-Adam noticed something strange; Derek’s body seem to have certain areas light up in a faint blue glow.
+Adam noticed something strange; Derek’s body seemed to have certain areas light up in a faint blue glow.
 Beginning with his legs, it also coursed through his arms.
 Both were able to simultaneously push the other away, causing a massive gust of wind to rise up from the center of where the two departed.

 “I saw something that time,” Adam stated.
 “There’s some sort of blue energy flowing to certain parts of your body whenever you do to do something, isn’t that right?”